Hebrews

 Attridge uses this approach and develops it further, noting that "any structural scheme captures only a portion of [the] web of interrelationships [of themes] and does only partial justice to the complexity of the work."

-Koester, in his commentary, follows the classical rhetorical approach adopted by Watson (Rhetorical) and others.
+A number of modern scholars suggest that Hebrews is an example of 1st. century rhetoric.
+Craig Koester in his commentary proposes the classical rhetorical approach adopted by Watson (Rhetorical) and others.
 He argues that Hebrews functions as a rhetorical "word of exhortation", 13:22; a speech / sermon, rather than a letter / epistle.
-He proposes the following structure using a classical rhetorical schema, a schema used in the proposed structure above:
+He suggests the following structure using a classical rhetorical schema:

 Author

-As to the author, again little is known.
+As to the person who composed Hebrews, again little is known.
 By the fourth century it was accepted that Paul had written the letter, but there is no evidence to support this view.
 Obviously, it was written by a second generation Christian who had not seen Jesus, but had certainly met his disciples.
 He (she?) was a learned person, a Hellenist in the mould of Stephen and Phillip.
 Origen (185-253), one of the leading theologians in the catechetical school in Alexandria, stated that "who wrote the epistle, in truth God knows."
-He related suggestions circulating at the time, namely, Luke, or Clement of Rome.
-Origen noted that the book was not in Paul's style, although the truth was Pauline, but not expressed in a Pauline way.
+Origen related suggestions circulating at the time, namely, Luke, or Clement of Rome.
+Origen noted that the book was not in Paul's style, although its truths were Pauline, but not expressed in a Pauline way.
 Tertullian (155-220) suggested Barnabas, while Luther suggested Apollos.
 The book was first accepted as Pauline in the East by the mid to late 2nd. century, and was initially included after Romans.
-All that can really be said of the author is that he was a 2nd. generation Christian (not an eyewitness), a Greek thinker, had rhetorical training, knew the Greek Bible well, and was most likely a Hellenistic Jew of the dispersion, rather than Palestinian.
+All that can really be said of the author is that he was a 2nd. generation Christian (not an eyewitness), a Greek thinker of the Alexandrian school, had rhetorical training, knew the Greek Old Testament (LXX) well, and was most likely a Hellenistic Jew of the dispersion, rather than a Palestinian.

 Date

 With the date of writing there is again little to go on.
-Chapter 12, verse 4, seems to imply that the church had been roughed up by persecution, but there had been no deaths.
-This would suggest a date prior to AD 64, or some years after, that is assuming that the church was in Rome, or the environs where persecution was implemented by the Roman authorities.
-In 1 Clement, written possibly in AD.
+Chapter 12, verse 4, seems to imply that the church has faced difficult times, but this does note necessarily imply persecution - there has been no deaths.
+Persecution implies a date prior to AD 64, or some years after, assuming that the church was in Rome, or the environs where persecution was implemented by the Roman authorities.
+In 1 Clement, written around AD.
 96, Clement does seem to have a knowledge of Hebrews in a similar fashion to his knowledge of Paul's epistles, or at least shares the writers ecclesiastical tradition.
 The destruction of Jerusalem is often used as a cut-off point for the letter, but it is possible to argue either a pre AD.
 70 date, or post AD.
 70 date.
 Koester suggests a date between AD.
-60 to 90 is plausible, Attridge extends that to 100.
+60 to 90, Attridge extends that to 100.
 Kistemaker opts for between AD.
 80-85.
-A date between AD.
-60 and 70 is particularly likely given the writers desire to once-and-for-all replace Israel's temple cult with the cult of Christ the High priest.
+A date between AD 65-70 is adopted by most conservative commentators, given that the efficacy of Jewish atonement carries the most weight with a functioning temple and sacrificial system.
+The fact that the Rhetor never mentions the temple (he only speaks of the tent) does not necessarily imply that the temple is no more.
+He is addressing the issue of the Levitical priesthood, as outlined in the Old Testament, not how it may function at the temple in Jerusalem.

 Message

-The subject of this letter (it finishes up like a letter, but is more a homily / sermon / speech in three parts) is the person of Christ who is the supreme and final revelation of God to mankind, and mediator between God and man.
+The subject of this homily (it finishes up like a letter, but is more a homily / sermon / speech in three parts) is a call to renewed faith in the person of Christ who is the supreme and final revelation of God to mankind, and mediator between God and humanity.

 English Bible Commentaries on Hebrews